apache/shardingsphere/docs/document/content/features/encrypt/principle.en.md

 ## Solution

-Apache ShardingSphere has provided two data encryption solutions, corresponding to two ShardingSphere encryption and decryption interfaces, i.e., `ShardingEncryptor` and `ShardingQueryAssistedEncryptor`.
+Apache ShardingSphere has provided two data encryption solutions, corresponding to two ShardingSphere encryption and decryption interfaces, i.e., `EncryptAlgorithm` and `QueryAssistedEncryptAlgorithm`.

 On the one hand, Apache ShardingSphere has provided internal encryption and decryption implementations for users, which can be used by them only after configuration.
 On the other hand, to satisfy users' requirements for different scenarios, we have also opened relevant encryption and decryption interfaces, according to which, users can provide specific implementation types.
 Then, after simple configurations, Apache ShardingSphere can use encryption and decryption solutions defined by users themselves to desensitize data.

-### ShardingEncryptor
+### EncryptAlgorithm

 The solution has provided two methods `encrypt()` and `decrypt()` to encrypt/decrypt data for encryption.